lickx/isthmus/README.md

   * Split robust for more stability and speed
   * Groups and offline IM enabled
   * Purge group notices older than 14 days
+  * Purge parcels in a region from search
   * 1 region per sim principle

 ## Preconfigured